Description

 - be pursuing their first undergraduate bachelor’s degree, and

-- priority for students that are eligible for the Federal Pell Grant, and
+- priority for students who are eligible for the Federal Pell Grant, and

-- minimum Cumulative Grade Point Average (GPA) varies based on award, and
+- maintain the minimum Overall Grade Point Average (GPA) (varies based on the award), and

 - maintain Satisfactory Academic Progress (SAP)

-The Georgia Commitment Scholarship may be renewed up to 8 semesters (excluding summer) or until the student has earned an undergraduate degree.
+The scholarship may be renewed up to 8 semesters (excluding summer) or until the student has earned an undergraduate degree, whichever occurs first.

-Additional information including resources available for scholars can be found at the Division of Academic Enhancement's Georgia Commitment Scholars webpage.
+Additional information, including resources available for scholars, can be found at the Office for Student Success and Achievement’s Georgia Commitment Scholars webpage.